hangli-hl/hangli-hl.github.io/README.md

 I obtained a B.S. in Electrical and Electronics Engineering from Kyoto University in 1988 and a M.S. in Electrical and Electronics Engineering from Kyoto University in 1990.
 I earned my Ph.D. in Computer Science from the University of Tokyo in 1998.

+I am an ACM Fellow, ACL Fellow, and IEEE Fellow.
 My research areas include natural language processing, information retrieval, machine learning, and data mining.

 ### Contact